bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Heater

-Format: `TALARM` temperature
+Format: `TALARM` temp

 Defaults: current

-Prerequisites: Spectrometer configured for RNMR heater control
+Prerequisites: RNMR heater control; RNMRA only

 Description:
-Sets heater alarm temperature.
+`TALARM` sets the temperature limit for the heater alarm.
+If no temperature is provided RNMR will prompt for it with the current alaram temperature as a default.
 ## TCL
 Set lock channel time constant